M-HT/SR/games/Albion/release/windows/readme-Windows.txt

 BASSMIDI requires a soundfont for MIDI playback, ADLMIDI uses OPL3 emulator for MIDI playback.

+NativeWindows can use the default synth or it can be selected in the configuration file.

 GUS patches can be installed anywhere, but the file timidity.cfg must be either in the game's directory or in C:\TIMIDITY\timidity.cfg EawPats is a good sounding set of patches.